solana-mobile/dapp-publishing/publishing-spec/SPEC.md

 Publisher details will also be stored as an NFT.
 If it isn’t clear already, the relationship between the NFT entities are as follows:

 - Publisher details represent the “root” entity and acts as a parent to all the others
-- Publishers can create & manage multiple dApps - otherwise known as Collection NFTs
+- Publishers can create & manage multiple app NFTs
-- Collection NFTs are the parent to all release NFTs associated with it
+- App NFTs are the parent to all release NFTs associated with it

+The publisher release NFT json schema can be viewed [here](https://github.com/solana-mobile/dapp-publishing/blob/main/packages/core/src/schemas/publisherJsonMetadata.json).

+The following is a readable example instance with sample data filled in:

 ```json
 {